 This is a multi-faceted trip, focusing not only on the bears, but on all the inhabitants of the Great Bear Rainforest - and the entire ecosystem in which they thrive.
-While the bears are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art we can find.
+While the bears are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art that we can.
 This may include many species of wildlife and birds, intertidal scenes, landscapes, seascapes, and more!
 If your sole goal is to photograph bears (to the exclusion of other subject matter you will be presented with), this may not be the trip for you.

-An Exciting New Twist for 2020!
-In 2020 we're tweaking our intended route to overlap some of our highly successful 2019 "Summer in the Southern Great Bear" photo tour where we had excellent encounters and photo ops with both Black Bears and coastal Gray Wolves.
+A Refined Route for 2024!
+In 2024 we're tweaking our intended route to overlap some of our highly successful 2022 Spring in the Southern Great Bear route and our 2023 Summer in the Southern Great Bear route.
+We're doing this to maximize our chances of quality encounters with Grizzly Bears, Black Bears, and (with luck) coastal Gray Wolves.
 Of course we can not guarantee we'll see coastal Gray Wolves on this trip, but we're doing all we can to maximize our chances of finding and photographing them!

 About the Photography "Style" On This Photo Tour.
-On this trip - as on our other photo tours - this is a "photography in true wilderness" experience.
-This means we will spend the bulk of our time in isolated and remote wilderness and away from other humans (and other photographers).
-We'll have to "track down" our subject matter without the help of other outfitters, spotters or real-time online apps listing recent sightings (i.e., there is no "network of sightings" for us to plug into!).
+On this trip - as on my other photo tours - this is a "photography in true wilderness" experience.
+This means we will spend most of our time in isolated and remote wilderness and away from other humans.
+We'll have to "track down" our subject matter without the help of other outfitters, spotters or real-time online apps listing recent sightings.
 Additionally we'll have no "set-up" situations where we can set up in a specific location ahead of time and with the knowledge that a certain species will predictably appear and pose for us!
-The advantage of our "photography in true wilderness" approach is that it produces a far more unique and personalized experience and it can often lead to more original and compelling photos.
-A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time and thus may put more onus on the photographer to make snap technical and creative decisions in a field setting.
-This means it may challenge - and encourage you to expand your photographic skills more than other photo tours do!
+The advantage of our approach is that it produces a more unique and personalized experience and it can often lead to more original and compelling photos.
+A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time, thus may put more onus on the photographer to make snap technical and creative decisions in a field setting.
+This means it may challenge - and encourage you to expand - your photographic skills more than other photo tours do!